Join us in building a community to shift paradigms.

-In September 2018, the Beeck Center hosted author Anand Giridharadas to discuss his new book Winners Take All: The Elite Charade of Changing the World.
+The Beeck Center hosted author Anand Giridharadas to discuss his book Winners Take All: The Elite Charade of Changing the World.
 Executive Director Sonal Shah led the conversation and invited students to join the author on stage to ask questions as well.
 This was a controversial topic touching on philanthropy, social good, policy, and wealth.

 Student Analyst Capstone Showcase